Nonprofit-Open-Data-Collective/irs-990-data-issue-tracker/index.md

 > **A place to aggregate questions about IRS 990 data access, documentation, meta-data, and inconsistencies or errors.**
 >
 > * *A forum for people processing raw IRS data files to create standardized and enhanced data products.*
-> * *Contributors to the forum are volunteer experts, not IRS personnel.*
+> * *Contributors to the forum are volunteer experts, NOT IRS personnel.*
-> * *The forum is not intended for questions about analyzing data, unless they are related to systematic errors discovered in public datasets.*

 <br>
 <hr>